polyaxon/polyaxon/README.md

 ## Clients

-This module includes several clients that can be used to interact with Polyaxon API in a programmatic way.
+This module includes a client that can be used to interact with Polyaxon API in a programmatic way.

  * [Auth](https://docs.polyaxon.com/polyaxon_client/clients/auth): A client for handling authentication and user information.